 The department attempts to secure funds in budget proposals for the professional development of market regulation personnel.

-Does the department determine the composition of members of an examination team?
+c.
+Does the Examiner in charge possess or is making progress towards completion of noted designations

 Unqualified Pass:

 Examiners in charge examining companies will, when possible, possess or be making progress towards completion, as appropriate by line of business: 1) either a CIE, AIE, CLU, FLMI, CPCU, CIC, FAHM, PIR or ChHC designation; and 2) an MCM designation.